ransel117/ranmath/README.md

 # ranmath
 Math library by me.

-Aiming to be a single header stb-style library:
+Aiming to be a single header stb-style library.

 ## How to use
 Include ranmath.h in your project: